Skip to main content

 • Ensure that the popup is mobile-responsive and is user-friendly on different devices.

-• Link your cookie policy or privacy policy on the cookie popup so that there’s clear information provided.
+• Link your cookie policy or privacy policy on the cookie popup for transparency.

-• Block third-party cookies until the user gives consent.
+• Block third-party cookies until user consent is given.

 Display cookie popup and